glamempireaus/maehop/README.md

 how is it undetected?:

-- utilizes windows native functions to create a handle from another process.
+- utilizes windows native functions to create a handle from another process. (not a paste)
 - technically undetected for reading and both writing.

 how to use: